esnet/pond/docs/timeseries.md

     var series = new TimeSeries(data);

 The name is somewhat optional, but a good practice.
 Columns are necessary and refer to the data in the points.
-And points are and array of tuples.
+Points are an array of tuples.
 Each row is at a different time (or timerange), and each value corresponds to the column labels.
-As just hinted at, the time column may actually be either a time or a timerange, reprsented by an Index.
-By using an Index it's possible to refer to a specific month for example.
+As just hinted at, the time column may actually be either a time or a timerange, represented by an Index.
+By using an Index it's possible to refer to a specific month, for example:

     var availabilityData = {
         "name": "Last 3 months availability",